oat-im/pulsenet-udp/CPP-MANUAL.md

 This is not a style guide.
 This is survival gear.

-You’re building multiplayer networking stacks, real-time game engines, simulation backends, and systems that cannot afford runtime surprises, memory leaks, ABI mismatches, or vague contracts.
+You're building multiplayer networking stacks, real-time game engines, simulation backends, and systems that cannot afford runtime surprises, memory leaks, ABI mismatches, or vague contracts.

 **There is no room for "but it worked on my machine."**
 **There is no room for "but Unreal does it this way."**
 **There is no room for "but I like exceptions."**

 Read the rules again if you're confused.
-They’re not optional.
+They're not optional.
 This manual is your contract.
 Violate it, and you're writing tech debt the team has to pay off later.

 To recap: